mskaa3/wroclaw-portal/README.md

 docker compose up
 ```
 5. After the command will finish execution, there should be two new containers created running at the moment, visible in the docker desktop
-6. To open application, open localhost:3000 on your browser
+6. To open application, open localhost:3000 on your browser.
+Sometimes, there might be a short delay before the frontend and backend container will start communication.